Read This First

 Prompt 5: Which universities currently have the strongest programs in political philosophy?

-The section turns on Europe.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Europe in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-By this point in the page, the earlier responses have already put resources relevant to political philosophy in motion.
-This final prompt gathers that pressure into a closing judgment rather than a disconnected last answer.
+The earlier sections should already have put resources relevant to political philosophy in motion.
+The last prompt gathers that pressure around strong programs in political philosophy, so the page closes with a more disciplined view rather than a disconnected answer.

 Offers a comprehensive program through its Department of Government and the Department of Philosophy.
 Renowned for scholars like Michael Sandel and influential research in both classical and contemporary political philosophy.